 Analyzing user behavior through behavior flow reports and heatmaps offers a deeper understanding of user paths and interaction hotspots.
 Tools like Hotjar or Crazy Egg visualize where users click, scroll, and spend the most time, highlighting user focus areas and potential bottlenecks.
 This analysis helps identify patterns and common issues in user navigation.

 User feedback and testing are crucial for identifying pain points.
+Customer journey maps illustrate the full user experience across various touchpoints with a product or service, helping to understand user interactions.
 Surveys, feedback forms, and in-app messaging provide direct insights into user experiences and challenges.
 Regular usability testing with real users allows you to observe navigation firsthand and identify issues.

 Error tracking, through monitoring error logs and crash reports, helps identify technical issues that disrupt user flow.
 Tracking broken links, loading errors, or form validation problems ensures these issues are promptly addressed.
 Crash reporting tools provide detailed insights into app crashes and other critical errors.